ryukinix/mal/README.md

 We are looking for contributors.
 If you know some python and would like to help check out our [issues](https://github.com/ryukinix/mal/issues).

-Also fill free to open new issues for any bug you found, features you think would be nice to have or questions in general.
+Also feel free to open new issues for any bug you found, features you think would be nice to have or questions in general.

 ### Running The Source